joe-getcouragenow/shared/doc/roadmap/ROADMAP.md

 - Give mod-dummy its own Nav ICON in the GUI.
 - 2 or 3 routes
 - Apply the guards and signup to them.
-- leave staced in and lets see how it works with Flutter Modular
+- leave stack in and lets see how it works with Flutter Modular
-- riverpod will latr be out saign grace because Tests can run in CI.
+- riverpod will later be out saign grace because Tests can run in CI.

 4. Flutter modular guards.
 We have the API and DB for Accounts, so lets use it with the guards
 - What a user sees in their UI is pre-determined by their Accounts Data.